Lexzt/sys-craft-folio/README.md

 - `sort_order`, `is_published`, timestamps

 ## Deployment
-Build the project and host the contents of the `dist` folder on any static hosting service:
+Set the `PUBLIC_URL` environment variable to the path your app will be served from before building (e.g., `/repo-name/` for GitHub Pages or `/` for a custom domain), then build and host the contents of the `dist` folder on any static hosting service:
 ```sh
 npm run build
 ```